rgsf2025/sqlcipher-jdbc/README.md

 6. Continuing with MSYS2 terminal...

 	make clean

 	make sqlite3.c --enable-load-extension

 	make

 	make dll

 	This creates the required output files (C:\Tools\sqlcipher\sqlite3.exe and C:\Tools\sqlcipher\sqlite3.dll)

 	OUTPUTS : All in C:\Tools\sqlcipher folder

 	sqlite3.exe - used for testing later

 	sqlite3.c, sqlite3.h, sqlite3ext.h and sqlite3.o - MUST NEED for bulding JDBC driver

-			NOTE: Although the names are sqlite3, these are sqlcipher (based on sqlite3) related files. sqlite3.dll - THIS is the first DLL, but this is not of much use in common jar creation as the JDBC is going to use sqlite3.c, .h etc. libsqlite3.dll.a and libsqlite3.a - static libraries - again, not of much use! msys-sqlite3-0.dll - DLL with msys debug classes -  again, not of much use! a lot of other files, that are not of much use
+			NOTE: Although the names are sqlite3, these are sqlcipher (based on sqlite3) related files.

+	sqlite3.dll - THIS is the first DLL, but this is not of much use in common jar creation as the JDBC is going to use sqlite3.c, .h etc.

+	libsqlite3.dll.a and libsqlite3.a - static libraries - again, not of much use!

+	msys-sqlite3-0.dll - DLL with msys debug classes -  again, not of much use!

 7. ISSUES faced:
 	while compiling if you see, "stdlib.h not found error" means msys2 installation has mixed up tools (ucrt, x64 etc.)